 We have few en-suite rooms so it's first come first served.

 There will be an accommodation supplement for partners and children (depending on age).
-The Non-flyer supplement is £300 per week.
+The Non-flyer supplement is 250 euros per week.

 Algodonales is a stunningly beautiful area.
 There are massive amounts to keep everyone busy while you are flying.
 Stacks of history, horse riding to kitesurfing and bike hire in the village.
 Picnics & canoeing on the lake, stunning restaurants, charming bars and beautiful white hillside villages of Andalucia, everything is out there to do and explore.
 Here are some general links to activities in and around the area.
 For more ideas have a look at our "what other activities can I do in Spain..."

-We have a variety of houses available to us including HQ, the 'Eagle's Nest'.
-Accommodation is based on two sharing, although you can book a single person supplement to get a room to yourself.
+We have a variety of houses available including our HQ, the 'Eagle's Nest'.
+Accommodation is based on twin rooms, although you can book a single person supplement to get a room to yourself.
 All houses have shared fully fitted kitchens, washing machines etc. and there is a supermarket in the village for supplies.
 Towels are also provided.